 By George Perkovich, Senior Associate

 The South Asian crisis has many causes.
-The most recent are a series of terrorist attacks by ostensibly pro-Kashmir militants against Indian institutions and civilians.
-On Oct.
-1 last year, militants attacked the Kashmir legislative assembly in Srinigar, followed on Dec.
+The most recent are a series of terrorist attacks by pro-Kashmir militants against Indian institutions and civilians.
+Last Oct.
+1, militants attacked the Kashmir legislative assembly in Srinigar, followed on Dec.
 13 by a bloody assault on the Indian parliament in New Delhi.
 On May 15, three reported Pakistanis killed 34 people, mostly women and children related to army personnel in Jammu, in southern Kashmir.
-Upward of 700,000 Indian military personnel stand ready to retaliate and "teach Pakistan a lesson" for sponsoring terrorism as soon as the order is given
+Some 700,000 Indian military personnel stand ready to retaliate and "teach Pakistan a lesson" for sponsoring terrorism as soon as the order is given.

 Gen. Musharraf may be right that the latest terrorist attacks are aimed at him as well as India.
-However, his government's failure to roll up groups that infiltrate across the Kashmir divide exposes either duplicity or weakness on the part of the Pakistani president.
-India's failure to offer decent governance and constructive engagement with Kashmiri dissidents created the current mess and makes New Delhi's self-righteousness difficult to swallow.
+But his government's failure to extirpate groups that infiltrate across the Kashmir divide exposes either duplicity or weakness on his own part.
+Yes, India's failure to offer decent governance to the Kashmiris created the current mess and makes New Delhi's self-righteousness difficult to swallow.
 Still, this does not excuse Pakistan's support of terrorist groups and tactics.

 Washington is implicated in this fray because its understandable obsession with hunting down al Qaeda operatives in Pakistan has left it reluctant to exert severe pressure on Pakistan to combat terrorism in Kashmir.
-Gen. Musharraf and others believe that their cooperation in the hunt for the remnants of al Qaeda will protect Pakistan from suspension of newfound American aid.
-Indian officials seethe over the United States' apparent willingness to trade battlefield success against al Qaeda for India's security from Pakistan-backed terrorism.
-Seeing an American double standard, all parties in New Delhi want to rebuff U.S. pleas for Indian restraint.
+Gen. Musharraf and others believe that their cooperation in the hunt for the remnants of al Qaeda will protect Pakistan from suspension of new American aid.
+Indian officials seethe over apparent U.S. willingness to trade battlefield success against al Qaeda for India's security from Pakistan-backed terrorism.
+Seeing an American double standard, New Delhi wants to rebuff U.S. pleas for Indian restraint.

 Pakistan would opt out of the war against al Qaeda.
-Since even a short-term Pakistani victory would merely be a prelude for Indian revenge, Pakistan's attention and resources would focus on India.
+Since even a short-term Pakistani victory would merely be a prelude for Indian revenge, Pakistan's attention and resources would focus on India, not al Qaeda.
 And a war that resulted in a Pakistani defeat of any sort would render Pakistan physically or politically incapable of assisting the U.S. against al Qaeda.

-Indian military preparations and U.S. diplomacy have captured Pakistan's attention and stalled the looming storm.
-Yet Pakistan has made hopeful promises in the past, only to renege once the pressure lessened.
-Sustained attention and pressure must be exerted to convince Pakistan to keep its commitments and create the conditions for diplomacy with India.
+Pakistan has made hopeful promises in the past, only to renege once the pressure lessened.
+Sustained attention and pressure must be exerted to convince Pakistan to see through its commitments and create the conditions for diplomacy with India.